bereck-work/zipprine/README.md

 # 🗜️ Zipprine - TUI zipping tool

-A simple and clean TUI application for managing archives/
+Zipprine is a modern TUI application for managing archives with support for multiple formats including ZIP, TAR, TAR.GZ, and GZIP.

 ## ✨ Features